sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 ### Limitations
 - Only a single instance of Shairport Sync can run on a device.
-- The AirPlay 2 version of Shairport Sync will not run on macOS, since `nqptp` can not be installed on it.
+- The AirPlay 2 version of Shairport Sync will not work if installed on macOS, since `nqptp` can not be installed on macOS.

 ### Known Issues
 - A crash can occur occasionally when a Shairport Sync player is being selected for output.
 If you can get this to happen reliably, please let us know.